-Financial Aid Warning: The first time a student experiences academic difficultly, he or she will receive a "financial aid warning" letter.
+Financial Aid Warning:

+The first time a student experiences academic difficultly, he or she will receive a "financial aid warning" letter.
 This letter will remind them of the minimum academic requirements for their financial aid programs and strongly recommend them to take advantage of the academic resources available to them.
 Students will be eligible to receive federal financial aid during the Financial Aid Warning semester.
 Students will be notified that their academic records will be checked again at the end of that semester.
 Further action may need to be taken if there are no significant improvements during their warning semester.
 Students can only receive financial aid for one semester under this "warning" status.

-Financial Aid Probation: If a student fails to reach the maximum number of scheduled hours and the Director of Financial Aid determines that the student has fallen below the completion ratio standards for satisfactory progress, the student will be placed on Financial Aid Probation.
+Financial Aid Probation:

+If a student fails to reach the maximum number of scheduled hours, and/or the student has fallen below the completion ratio standards for satisfactory progress, and/or does not meet the minimum GPA requirement during the Financial Aid Warning term, the student will be placed on Financial Aid Probation.
 Students who fail to maintain the required minimum GPA will also be placed on Financial Aid Probation.
 Students on Financial Aid Probation will receive a separate letter that will outline the academic requirements they must meet in order to re-gain financial aid for the following semester.
 If the student on Financial Aid Probation meets the required conditions of the probation, then the student will be permitted to participate in the federal financial aid programs for subsequent semesters.
 Students that have been placed on probation have the right to appeal this determination.
 If the appeal is granted, the student will be eligible to receive federal financial aid for the subsequent semester.
 They will be considered as making satisfactory academic progress for the purpose of receiving financial aid as long as they continue to meet the academic requirements outlined in their probationary letter.